Biosecurity Risk Assessment for Farm Visitors and Exhibitions

 What are the likely causes for disease spread?

-New animals entering a herd or flock or direct contact with infected animals are the most likely ways to introduce disease.
-Animals, animal products, or animal secretions most often spread infectious diseases.
-Therefore, biosecurity programs should always include strict risk assessment protocols for herd additions or contact with animals.
+Animals, animal products, and/or animal secretions (including manure and urine) most often spread infectious diseases between animals or herds.
+New animals entering a herd or flock, or direct contact with infected animals, are the most likely ways to introduce disease to an uninfected herd.
+Therefore, biosecurity programs should always include a strict risk assessment of herd additions or contact with animals.
 Animals returning from exhibitions or contact between people and animals at exhibitions can also be a biosecurity concern.
 People can transport infectious diseases on their clothes and on occasion on their skin or mucous membranes.
 Ag service personnel can also present biosecurity concerns if equipment or products are carried from farm to farm without proper precautions.

 How can I tell if I am a risk or if my herd is at risk?

-Veterinary Extension at Penn State has developed several risk assessment forms that allow interested and concerned individuals to judge how risky their actions may be for spreading organisms of biosecurity concern.
-Extension personnel are encouraging all producers and the public to take biosecurity seriously and help make our herds and flocks safer, reduce animal suffering, help to continue to increase the quality of animal agriculture products, and improve the sustainability as well as the profitability of our farms.
+Several risk assessment forms have been developed that allow individuals to judge how risky actions and practices may be for spreading organisms of concern.
+Extension personnel are encouraging livestock producers and the public to take biosecurity seriously and help keep our herds and flocks safer, reduce animal suffering, help to continue to increase the quality of animal agriculture products, and improve the sustainability as well as the profitability of our farms.
 An example of a risk assessment form is shown below.
-For additional information on biosecurity or risk assessment please contact any member of Veterinary Extension or visit our website.
+For additional information on biosecurity or conducting a risk assessment please contact any of the extension veterinarians listed below.

 |Risk Concern||Low Risk||Moderate Risk||High Risk|